Myxir294/Image_processing/README.md

 # Image_processing
 Allows to make certain operations on PPM and PGM images

+User manual TBA